shadowmanos/explore-data-with-java/tutorials/naturalLanguage/corenNLPIntro.md

  to boldly go where no one has gone before!""")
 ```

 The simplest processing we can do here is split the document into [sentences](https://nlp.stanford.edu/nlp/javadoc/javanlp/index.html?edu/stanford/nlp/simple/Sentence.html) and a sentence into words.
-Note that it splits documents on punctuation like '.' and '!' if followed by a space and it retains the punctuation in the resulting sentences.
+Note that it splits documents on punctuation like '.' and '!' if followed by a space, and it retains the punctuation in the resulting sentences.
 It doesn't split on ',' or ':'.
-It splits sentences to words on whitespace and punctuation marks are included as words.
-With CoreNLP we can usually get a list of results with the plural form of a method e.g. `sentences()` or get a specific element with the singular form and a 0-based index e.g. `sentence(1)`.
+It splits sentences to words on whitespace and includes punctuation marks as words.
+With CoreNLP we can usually get a list of results with the plural form of a method e.g. `sentences()` or get a specific element with the singular form, and a 0-based index e.g. `sentence(1)`.
 Try:

 ```kotlin
 text.sentences().size